-Heat the hollandaise to 100 F. If the hollandaise breaks while heating, dip your fingers in a glass of ice water and flick the cold water into the sauce while whisking vigorously.
+Heat the hollandaise to 100 degrees Fahrenheit.
+If the hollandaise breaks while heating, dip your fingers in a glass of ice water and flick the cold water into the sauce while whisking vigorously.
 Continue whisking until the sauce emulsifies.

-Adjust the heat on the stove as needed to hold the hollandaise at 100 F. Hold the hollandaise at 100 F until you serve it.
+Adjust the burner heat on the stove as needed to hold the hollandaise at 100 degrees Fahrenheit.
+Hold the hollandaise at that temperature until you serve it.